Background and benefits

 Advantages of the Free Energy Market

-Special Consumers: Consumers attended in high voltage and with contracted demand equal or higher than 0.5 MW can purchase their power supply exclusively from renewable and incentivized sources such as Small Hydroelectric Plants, biomass, wind and solar.
+Provided in any voltage, with contractual demand equal or more than 0.5 MW and energy exclusively from incentivized sources such as small hydroelectric power plants (SHPs), biomass, wind or solar.

-Amalgamation of loads to become a special consumer
+Amalgamation of loads to become a special client